davidanglada/DualU-Net/README.md

 For example:

   **`consep-combined.pth`**
-  - *Trained on the full CoNSeP dataset*
+  - *Trained on the Train CoNSeP dataset*
   - *Uses a combined training approach*